If you wish to search for a particular feature within the handbook, press 'ctrl f' and type in your search term.

-The Teacher Dashboard allows you to monitor your students' progress; support your students; and edit your classes and teachers.
+The Teacher Dashboard not only allows you to monitor your students' progress; support your students; and update your classes and teachers but is your go to place for help, support and resources to help you make the most out of Doodle within your school!

-Login to your Teacher Dashboard using your school email and your Doodle password.
+Login to the Teacher Dashboard (teachers.doodlemaths.com) using your school email and your Doodle password.

 On the homepage you will see the following:

-- Top Doodlers - see an overview of the number of stars earned by your pupils in the last 7 days.
+- Top Doodlers - here you can see the class with the highest percentage of students on target.
+We highly recommend rewarding the Top Doodling class each week during your celebration assembly.
 You can quickly toggle between the different apps by clicking on the corresponding icon.

 To toggle between DoodleMaths, DoodleTables, DoodleEnglish and DoodleSpell, all you need to do is click on the corresponding icon.
 The selected programme will be indicated with a grey circle around the icon.
 For more information on how to do this, please see this article.